 Is there a shuttle service?

-The Surf City Downtown Shuttle will be available on July 4th after the Parade from 1 pm to 10 pm.
-The free shuttle will run every 15 minutes from Huntington Beach City Hall (Yorktown & Main) to and from the shuttle stop at Main and Orange.
+The Surf City Downtown Shuttle will be available on July 4th after the Parade from 1 pm to 10 pm (last departure from downtown HB is 9:45 pm).
+The free shuttle will run about every 30 minutes from Huntington Beach City Hall (Yorktown & Main) to and from the shuttle stop at Main and Orange.
 Parking at City Hall will be free for shuttle riders.